ammaarsaiyed/obsidian-notes/Philosophy/Misc/The Origin of Man.md

 Potential objections may include: (1) the Humean problem does not necessitate accepting miracles or supernatural events; (2) alternative philosophical positions can account for novelty without invoking the supernatural; (3) differing interpretations of Islamic metaphysics and occasionalism exist; and (4) the argument does not directly engage with the empirical evidence supporting evolutionary theory.

 By grounding the argument in the philosophical tensions surrounding induction, causation, and the constraints of empirical observation, while acknowledging potential counterarguments, this formulation presents a rationale for the plausibility of the Islamic belief in human origins without overemphasizing the possibility of radically new phenomena.

+---
+The core argument is not / should not be necessarily advocating for the Islamic belief of humans descending from the divinely created Adam, but rather questioning whether secular rationalists can definitively rule out that possibility